Tiny-Earth/DemoSite/site/src/design.md

     Consider why you made each decision.

-    What does it illuminate about the commitments you already bring to your teaching and to your science?
-List a few commitments that illuminate this way, then compare to our list of commitments below.
+    What does your decision illuminate about the commitments you already bring to your teaching and to your science?
+List a few commitments that illuminate your decisions, then compare to our list of commitments below.

     !!! details "Click to show the commitments of the authors of the Scientific Teaching Course"